Life Saving Drugs Program for medicine sponsors

 • The Pharmaceutical Benefits Advisory Committee (PBAC) has:

-• accepted that the medicine is clinically effective
+• accepted the medicine is clinically effective, and

-• rejected PBS listing for cost effectiveness reasons.
+• rejected Pharmaceutical Benefits Scheme (PBS) listing for cost effectiveness reasons.

-• There is no other medicine listed on the PBS, or available for public hospital inpatients, that doctors can use as a life-saving treatment for the disease.
-However, it is possible to list new medicines on the LSDP even if there are already other LSDP medicines that treat the same condition.
+• There is no other medicine listed on the PBS, or available for public hospital inpatients, that treating physicians can use as a life-saving treatment for the disease.
+(New medicines can be included on the LSDP if there are already other LSDP medicines that treat the same condition.)

 • There are no non-drug treatments (like surgery or radiotherapy) that medical authorities regard as suitable and cost-effective for the condition.